 - Weight Females: 50 to 65 pounds

 The Lab Boxer mix tends to produce a dog that is intelligent and very good with kids.
-This is a one of the good behavior and very loyal dog breed perfect for the adoption.
+This is one of the good behavior and very loyal dog breed perfect for adoption.

 Size, Proportion, Substance

 Size: Typical Boxador size is 22 to 26 inches at the shoulders in height.
-Fully grown Boxador males are usually quite a bit larger, and weight 75 to 110 pounds; females weight 50 to 70 pounds.
+Fully grown Boxador males are usually quite a bit larger and weigh 75 to 110 pounds; females weigh 50 to 70 pounds.